MoveMuma Fit & MoveMuma Restore Sessions

 How many mums are in each session?

-I currently have a maximum of 10 mums per session in the MoveMuma Fit and MoveMuma Restore sessions, as this way each woman gets personalised attention, which is very important when returning to exercise after having a baby.
+I currently have a maximum of 12 mums per session in the MoveMuma Fit Outdoor Session and 4 mums per session in my MoveMuma Restore sessions, as this way each woman gets personalised attention, which is very important when returning to exercise after having a baby.

 Also, it gives both the mums and the little people time to adapt to the session without the session becoming too crazy.